 What is Coconut Vinegar?

-For those with access to coconut palm trees, there are several ways to make coconut vinegar at home.
+For those with access to coconut palm trees, there are several ways you can make coconut vinegar at home.
 The traditional method is to ferment coconut sap nectar in open clay jars under the sun, making use of the natural yeast found in the air.
-The other method is to add yeast to the nectar to jump-start the fermentation process and control the temperature over time.
+It can also be made by starting fermentation by combining yeast with natural sugars and coconut water.
+Though it will take several months to produce excellent flavor, it’ll be worth the wait.

 How to Use Coconut Vinegar